 The Government under BNDA has introduced National Digital Architecture (NDA) Bus (known as National e-Service Bus) under Bangladesh National Digital Architecture (BNDA) framework to ensure interoperability, availability and reusability of government online services, information and data.
 National e-Service Bus is software driven middleware platform which is being developed keeping a provision to enable online services, sharing of information and data of ministries, departments and directorates to ensure interoperability and end user’s easy access to it.

 NDA bus is a critical component in the interoperability architecture domain and key to ensuring seamless exchange of information and services for Government of Bangladesh.
 Considering the scope and span of NDA bus, due procedures and guidelines have been established around the governance to ensure robust and standardized controls are being followed by the NDA working team.
 NDA bus is based on service oriented architecture paradigm.
 The service definition and deployment lifecycle has been covered and due procedures including the roles and responsibilities defined for the benefit of the SOA team working on NDA bus.
-As a part of BNDA phase 1 conceptualization, couple of e-services have been developed on the BNDA components (NDA bus, service delivery platform and national data center cloud).
+As a part of BNDA phase 1 conceptualization, couple of e-Services have been developed on the BNDA components (NDA bus, service delivery platform and national data center cloud).
 The individual software components comprising of these e-services would be made available to other government organizations to enable faster software development time and reduce development costs.
-E-services that are already integrated with e-service bus:
+E-services that are already integrated (not limited to) with e-service bus:

 More applications and services are in pipeline to be integrated with national e-service bus shortly.
 Each of these three e-Services share common platforms and technologies: